-To apply for admission to any of our MSW programs, you must hold a baccalaureate degree from an accredited college or university, or be enrolled in a course of study that will result in the award of a baccalaureate degree from an accredited college or university before you begin your MSW studies.
+To apply for admission to any of our MSW programs, you must hold a baccalaureate degree from a regionally accredited college or university, or be enrolled in a course of study that will result in the award of a baccalaureate degree from an accredited college or university before you begin your MSW studies.

 BUSSW does not have a GPA requirement for Traditional or Human Service Experience track applicants.
 However, all Advanced Standing applicants are required to have a minimum GPA of 3.0.